ryanz22/PestDataprocess/data/sound/insect_sep_ds/README.md

 ### raw

-contains the original sound tracks.
+contains the original soundtracks.
 Use slice and peaks to generate 'raw-ds'.

 ### raw-ds

-contains the 2 second sound tracks.
+contains the 2 second soundtracks. gh-18 and gh-21 are the same family, gh-15 is a different family.

 ### aug-ds